-GOES-15, launched on March 4, 2010, has been on station at 135°W as GOES-West since December 14, 2011.
+GOES-15, launched on March 4, 2010, and is on station at 128°W providing temporary supplemental operations for GOES-West since February 12, 2019.
 Yaw-flip manoeuvre is required at equinox to mitigate Sounder temperature control blanket anomaly.
 Star tracker 1 failed in 2014 and star tracker 2 failed in 2015 so that GOES-15 is operating with single star tracker.
 GOES-15 SXI and XRS are backup instruments for SWPC.